SummaryRead the full fact sheet

 Self-care after cosmetic genital surgery

 Recovery may take at least six weeks.
-Be guided by your surgeon, but general self-care suggestions include:
+Be guided by your medical practitioner, but general self-care suggestions include:

 - Follow all instructions on looking after your wounds.